Tools and References

 If you choose to use Polaris, you can jumpstart your deployment, and connect local rails to Stellar in weeks instead of months.

-Once you have a server set up, SDF also maintains a Demo Client Project that makes it easy to test your implementation on both the testnet and the pubnet.
+Once you have a server set up, SDF also maintains a Demo Wallet Project that makes it easy to test your implementation on both the testnet and the pubnet.

-We’ve even deployed a Deployed Demo Client, which allows you to run through your receiving anchor’s flow by entering information to a fake moble application like a real sending user would.
+This allows you to run through your receiving anchor’s flow by entering information to a fake wallet application like a real sending user would.

 With the demo client, you can test your payment flows, and get information about the transactions that are created during those processes.
 It gives a clear step-by-step visual example of how the functionalities work along with insightful information about the requests, protocols, and possible validation messages.
 To start testing the deploys, simply update the settings of the Demo Client (click the gear button on the bottom right) to include your project’s information.